“When you know your worth, you’ll no longer tolerate the excuses of those who don’t.”

 Along my path of spiritual enlightenment, some of the most beautiful lessons I’ve learned and have started to have a deeper understanding of are those of accountability, personal power and the law of attraction.

 In becoming closer to yourself, you start to uncover purpose in your being… your value.
 You start to understand why you’ve experienced a lot of the things in your past and the lessons that they’ve taught you.
-You understand why your soul chooses to go through certain things, because of the growth that that follows.
+You understand why your soul chooses to go through certain things, because of the growth that follows.
 You become more in tune with your subconscious mind and that helps you recognize why you put up with certain things during certain times of your life.

 What I’m trying to say here is… you can’t know your worth if you do not know yourself.
 And you will never know yourself if you continue to give others power over you by giving them power over your life.
 You won’t understand why you tolerate excuses from people who don’t value you, if you don’t first accept the fact that you’ve failed to value yourself.